Bootstrap Sampling Rate Greater than 1.0 May Improve Random Forest Performance: Introduction

 \section{Introduction}

-Random forest (RF) algorithm, introduced by~\citet{breiman2001random}, is an ensemble of decision trees (DTs) that collectively make decisions using either majority or soft voting.
+Random forest (RF), introduced by \citet{breiman2001random}, is an ensemble of decision trees (DTs) that collectively make decisions using either majority or soft voting.
 RF reduces variance, sometimes at the cost of slightly increasing bias, by introducing two sources of randomness.
-The first is the use of distinct subsets of features when selecting the best split at each node of the trees.
+The first one is the use of distinct random subsets of features when selecting the best split at each tree node.
 The second is training each tree on a subset of observations drawn with replacement from the original training set, i.e., a bootstrap sample.

 In this study, we analyze the bootstrap rate (BR), an RF hyperparameter that controls the training process and consequently affects the model's performance.
 BR is defined as the ratio of the number of observations in each bootstrap sample to the total number of training instances.
 In the literature, this parameter is also referred to as the sample rate, subsample size, bootstrap size ratio, or bag size.
-In his original work,~\citet{breiman2001random} used BR $=$ 1.
-However, lower values have also been successfully applied~\citep{martinez2010Out,adnan2014Improving}.
-When BR is low, each tree is trained on a more distinct subset of the data, which increases diversity among RF estimators.
-Naturally, the computational cost is reduced compared to BR $=$ 1.
+In the original work, \citet{breiman2001random} used BR~$=$~1.0.
+However, lower values have also been successfully applied~\cite{adnan2014Improving,martinez2010Out,mansoori2023optimization,wozniacki2024novel}.
+When BR is low, each tree is trained on a smaller and more distinct subset of the data, which increases diversity among RF estimators.
+Naturally, the computational cost is reduced compared to BR~$=$~1.0.
 On the other hand, the trees may become too weak, as they are trained on a relatively smaller portion of the data.
-For BR $=$ 1, the expected fraction of unique observations from the entire dataset is 63.2\%.
-When BR $<$ 1, this fraction is even lower.
+For BR~$=$~1.0, the expected fraction of unique observations in each bootstrap sample is 63.2\% of the dataset~\cite{efron1997improvements}, meaning that 36.8\% of observations are absent in each sample.
+When BR~$<$~1.0, the fraction of unique observations decreases even further.